 There is no prescribed duration for retention of records.
-For some suppliers it may be prescribed by legislation, customer requirements or insurance coverage.
+For some sites it may be prescribed by legislation, customer requirements or insurance coverage.
 Apart from those requirements, the general rule is to retain records for the commercial shelf-life of the product (i.e., the maximum time before consumption).
-However for short shelf-life products, suppliers must retain records beyond the next recertification audit, as a minimum.
+However, for short shelf-life products, sites must retain records beyond the next recertification audit, as a minimum.

 At the desk audit, the auditor will seek evidence of the existence of procedures or work instructions for monitoring activities, verification activities, and record storage.
-At the site audit, the auditor will review a sample of records selected by the auditor and may interview employees who complete the records.
+At the facility audit, the auditor will review a sample of records selected by the auditor and may interview employees who complete the records.
 Evidence may include:

-- Documented procedures defining the methods and responsibilities for undertaking activities to monitor critical control points and other activities necessary to maintain food safety, and accurately and legibly recording results; - Documented procedures defining the methods and responsibilities for verifying monitoring activities and accurately and legibly recording results; - Documented procedures defining the methods and responsibilities for undertaking testing and/or auditing activities and accurately and legibly recording results; - Accurate and legible records for all required activities; - Understanding of actions required when recorded results show deviations from required values (e.g., outside critical limits); - Records are securely stored and accessible.
+- Documented procedures defining the methods and responsibilities for undertaking activities to monitor practices necessary to maintain food safety and accurately and legibly recording results; - Documented procedures defining the methods and responsibilities for verifying monitoring activities and accurately and legibly recording results; - Documented procedures defining the methods and responsibilities for undertaking testing and/or auditing activities and accurately and legibly recording results; - Accurate and legible records for all required activities; - Understanding of actions required when recorded results show deviations from required practices; - Records are securely stored and accessible.